Colleges by Location

 Retention Rate

-The freshman retention rate for University of San Francisco was 80% in 2024, a clear indication of the excellence and value of the educational experience at this school.
+As reported in 2025, the freshman retention rate for University of San Francisco was 83.7%, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Student Body